-While it was hard to put slang in a couple of my historical romance novels, one of them it was an absolute must!
+While it was hard to put slang in a couple of my historical romance novels, one of them was not only an absolute must, but was some of the funnest writing I’ve done.
 One simply doesn’t write a novel set in the roaring 1920’s and not use the slang people spoke back then.
 It’s just not right.
 So, of course, I scoured several websites to find all that I could.

 What did I find?